RBin789/multi-person-video-transcription/README.md

 To process a video you will need a video and the number of people who appear in the video.
 Here are the steps:

 1. Start the program
-2. Select the video you want to process using the open video button
+2. Select the video you want to process using the "Open Video" button
 3. Put in the number of unqiue people who appear in the video
-4. Press start and watch the program process the video
+4. Press "Start" and watch the program process the video

 ### Understanding the Output

-Once the video has finshed processing two things are created:
+After processing, the program generates two outputs:

 #### Annotated Video

-The first is an annotated video that contains the bounding boxs, keypoints and labels for each person plotted on top of the original video below is an example frame.
+An annotated video with bounding boxes, keypoints, and labels for each person is created.
+Here is an example frame:

 ![Annotated video frame example](./images/multi-person-video-annotated.png)

-There are several things to take note of in the image:
+Key elements in the image:

-1. **Bounding Box**: There is a bounding box around each face and the colour of the box represents weather the program thinks the person is talking or not (Green = Not talking, Red = Talking).
+1. **Bounding Box**: Each face is surrounded by a bounding box and the colour of the box represents weather the program thinks the person is talking or not (Green = Not talking, Red = Talking).
 2. **Key Points**: There are 68 keypoints plotted on each face.
-3. **Label**: This is who the program thinks this person is.
-This is important for the transcript
+3. **Label**: The program's prediction of the person's identity, which is crucial for the transcript.

 #### Text Transcript